rlaferso/-TheDress/README.md

 Processed data and Analysis code (Matlab) to quantify some of the main findings and generate figures will also be deposited here.
 Code to generate Figures 1, 2, and 7 from (Lafer-Sousa, R., & Conway, B. R. (2017) is currently provided.

+The orignial stimuli used in our experiments are provided in the STIMULI folder .
+An additonal subdirectory contains an unpublished demo where a portion of the dress was modified to form a chip that can be placed in any scene.
+We suspect this will be a useful tool for using #theDress to test further hypotheses about the cues/mechanisms that support color constancy.

 You have permission to use the data, code, and stimuli provided here so long as you cite our published work and this repoistory.